-5. Assumptions Made About the Future and Other Major

-Sources of Estimation Uncertainty
+5. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty

-The main item in the Fund's Net Asset Statement at 31 March 2022 for which there is a significant possibility of material adjustment in the forthcoming financial year is the actuarial present value of promised retirement benefits.
+The main item in the Fund's Net Asset Statement at 31 March 2023 for which there is a significant possibility of material adjustment in the forthcoming financial year is the actuarial present value of promised retirement benefits.

-ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits.
+PIERTON FENSION FOND ANNOAL REPORT 2022/23 ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits.
 Estimation of the net liability to pay pensions and the judgements used in these estimations are carried out by the actuary, Barnett Waddingham LLP.
 The significant judgements are in regard to the discount rate used, salary increase projections, and retirement age.
-The impact of a small change in the discount rate of +0.1% would decrease the closing defined benefit obligation by £22.0m and a -0.1% reduction would increase the obligation by £22.5m.
-An adjustment to the mortality age rating assumption of -1 yr would decrease the obligation by £53.1m.
-McCloud- the actuary has included the impact of the McCloud as part of the Unquoted Investments The Pension Fund contains investments in unitised pooled property and private debt funds that are classified within the financial statements as level 3 investments (as detailed in note 15).
-These funds are valued according to non- exchange-based market valuations.
-2019 Triennial valuation.
+The impact of a small change in the discount rate of +0.1% would decrease the closing defined benefit obligation by £12.2m and a -0.1% reduction would increase the obligation by £12.5m.
+An adjustment to the mortality age rating assumption of -1 yr would decrease the obligation by £32.6m.
+McCloud - the actuary has included the impact of the McCloud as part of the 2022 Triennial valuation.
+Unquoted Investments The Pension Fund contains investments in unitised pooled property and private debt funds that are classified within the financial statements as level 3 investments (as detailed in note 15).
+These funds are valued according to nonexchange-based market valuations.
 As a result of this, the final realised value of those pooled units may differ slightly from the valuations presented in the accounts.
-There is a risk that these investments may be under- or overstated in the accounts by up to 10% ie an increase or decrease of £63m.
+There is a risk that these investments may be under- or overstated in the accounts by up to 10% i.e. an increase or decrease of £19.5m.

-6. Events After The Reporting Date
+6. Events After the Reporting Date